splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ### Configure Splunk Infrastructure Monitoring Connection
-Splunk Infrastructure Monitoring is disabled by default, to enabling Splunk Infrastructure Monitoring it required to change properties: `enabled` to `true` in `sim` section.
+Splunk Infrastructure Monitoring is disabled by default, to enabling Splunk Infrastructure Monitoring required to change properties: `enabled` to `true` in `sim` section.
 Additionally connection parameter for Splunk Infrastructure Monitoring need to be set in `sim` section: